Prevent gallstones from forming naturally

 - Place carrot and beets in a juicer.

 - Cut off the tip of the cucumber and take a knife and ream it down in the open end (twisting a few times).

 - Place the garlic clove in the cucumber.

-- Add the cucumber and garlic to the juicer.
+- Add the cucumber, garlic, and ginger to the juicer.

 - Add sea salt to taste.

 - Drink within 20-30 minutes of preparation, as the healthy, beneficial enzymes will lose their potency and die.